Huntron and the DoD - News

 The program also provides standard training to certify Gold Disk technicians and has become highly sought after training among Sailors.

 The program also offers the MTR Tracking System, which provides technicians and supervisors with the ability to track documents and generate reports on all maintenance actions related to faults and resolutions.
 The program provides quarterly metrics reporting on fleet savings as well as a database of every circuit card that has failed, what failed on it, and which component fails the most.
 These reports are provided to the type commanders, Shore Immediate Supervisor In Command, NAVSEA Maintenance Engineering Division, Office of the Chief of Naval Operations, U.S. Fleet Forces Command, Commander Pacific Fleet, and 2M MTR commands.

 The reports contain all the metrics and savings of the program.
-For example, in FY14, the program yielded $37,163,983 in cost avoidance, with 8,367 repairs and 564 casualty reports averted.
-Since the program began in FY96, the cost avoidance for the Navy is $679.49 million, with the total program funding for that period at $70.83 million.
-The return on investment since FY96 is $608.66 million.
-Additional benefits include a reduction in turnaround times and increased readiness.
-The program, which is constantly evolving to meet Navy needs, has annual funding of approximately $5 million.
+For example, in FY18, the program yielded $22.5M in cost avoidance, with 8174 repairs and 340 casualty reports averted.
+Since the program began in FY96, the cost avoidance for the Navy is $804.4M.